JOHN SCHNOBRICH / UNSPLASH

 • (for all other cases, e.g. BSc Thesis, MVMod, MSc Thesis): your examiner.

-• The examiner has to approve this registration (for BSc Thesis, MVMod, MSc Thesis).
-Two possibilities:
+• The examiner has to approve this registration (for BSc Thesis, MVMod, MSc Thesis) with his/her electronic or real signature.
+He/she then sends the document to the student secretariate (p_a_secr@physik.uni-heidelberg.de).

-• The student secretariate will then verify everything, and if everything is ok, it will be entered into the LSF.
-You can then see this in the LSF within a week or two.
+• The student secretariate will then verify everything, and if everything is ok, it will be entered into heiCO.

 Where are the "Sprechstunden" of the chairperson of the examination board held?